node-class-may-2023/ComIT_Node/deploy.md

   ```
 * To open the app in your browser, type `heroku open`.

+## Setting up the MongoDB database

+* For our course and development, we will leverage [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) free cloud-hosted sandbox database.
+This database tier is not considered suitable for production websites because it has no redundancy, but it is great for development and prototyping.
+* You will first need to [create an account](https://www.mongodb.com/cloud/atlas/register) with MongoDB Atlas (this is free, and just requires that you enter basic contact details and acknowledge their terms of service)
+* After logging in, you'll be taken to the [home](https://cloud.mongodb.com/v2) screen:

 * Click **Build a Cluster** button in the Clusters Overview section.
   ![Create a cluster on MongoDB Atlas.](resources/images/deploy/MongoDB_Atlas_-_CreateCluster.jpg)
 * This will open the *Create New Cluster* screen.